MASTIX

 See Derivatives Studio

-• Compute full sensitivity sets in one pass instead of rerunning per factor.
+• Compute full sensitivity sets in one pass.

 • Run pre-trade analytics fast enough for desk decisions.

-• Explain risk and P&L consistently from trade to portfolio.
+• Keep P&L explain and sensitivities aligned from trade to portfolio.

 Best fit